Calerid/calerid/README.md

 - 🌱 I’m currently learning: Rust, C++, and trying to become more proficient in the languages I already know, always learning! :)
 - 👯 I’m always open to helping with open source projects.
 Particularly interested in work with computer vision, UAS/UAVs, and embedded systems.
 Reach out if you need help integrating!
-- 📫 How to reach me: https://www.linkedin.com/in/michael-braley/
+- 📫 How to reach me: [My Linkedin](https://www.linkedin.com/in/michael-braley/)
 - ⚡ Fun facts:
   * I have five kids.
   * I am a self taught developer!